 The financial component of this application is a multi-tab spreadsheet titled "Form 2O2 - Application for Financing," (Form 2O2) that will be provided by DHCD (available within the Online Application System).
-The Form 2O2 has been substantially revised for this RFP and Applicants must use the most recent version of the form.
-The Form 2O2 has been revised to improve the application and underwriting review process.
-The development budget format in the revised Form 2O2 now matches the District of Columbia Housing Finance Agency's (DCHFA) format, thereby reducing the burden on applicants of completing two different budget formats for each agency.
-The revised Form 2O2 also automates several functions, reducing repetitive data entry requirements for applicants.
-The current version of the Form 2O2 must be used for all applications.
+The Form 2O2 has been revised for this RFP and Applicants must use the most recent version of the form.
+The Form 2O2 has been revised to allow projects to utilize Income Averaging.